 Subject guides are created by our Librarians to help you identify, access and understand the literature of the discipline.
 There are several guides relevant to Industrial Relations, click on the links below to explore, access and use the resources.

-Publication coverage: 1806-presentThe PsycINFO database provides over 4.5 million bibliographic records from 2500 peer reviewed journals.
+Publication coverage: 1806-presentThe APA PsycInfo database (formerly known as PsycInfo) provides over 4.5 million bibliographic records from 2500 peer reviewed journals.
 Publications are from over 50 countries, and published in 29 languages.
 Subject coverage includes the psychological, social, behavioral, and health sciences related literature.
 It includes authored and edited books, book chapters, and dissertations from the 17th, and 18th centuries, with extensive coverage from the 1800s to the present.
 This database would be of relevance to psychologists and professionals in related fields such as psychiatry, management, business, education, social science, neuroscience, law, medicine, and social work.